 Autonomous vehicles have also been pushing Multi-access Edge Computing (MEC) which is only enabled by low-latency networks.
 Secure communications are critical for this function as human safety is involved and real-time analysis of vehicular traffic is critical in this role.

-Virtual Reality and the Metaverse is one of the latest emerging technologies that requires real-time secure communications as people use VR/AR/XR headsets to intercommunicate across virtual worlds.
+Virtual Reality and the Metaverse is one of the latest emerging technologies that requires real-time secure communications as people use AR/VR headsets to intercommunicate across virtual worlds.
 Low-latency and security is essential in providing a smooth unincumbered experience for the potentially massive users interacting with each other across large geographic distances.

 In addition to the above highlighted use cases involving secure low latency communications, there is another often overlooked area involving Medical IoT devices.
 A paper published by the IEEE[7] points out these issues.
 The paper points out that within the scope of healthcare applications, delay would form a dangerous risk in case the system does not meet the compatibility requirements of health monitoring, in addition to the several security and privacy threats that are encountered.
 To ensure the safe transmission of data between IoT devices and the cloud, while keeping the possible network latency and response time to a minimum, the present study proposes a three-layered IoT-Fog computing model that deploys an authentication stage and an encryption stage with cloud computing.